 Charitable deductions are claimed by donors on their individual tax returns (IRS Form 1040).
 It is up to the donor and his or her tax adviser -- not the nonprofit that receives a donation -- to determine how much to deduct, and when and how to deduct it.
 The nonprofit's role in the charitable tax deduction process is fairly limited.
 Subject to some important exceptions, a nonprofit is not required to report donations to the IRS or make any tax filings when it receives a donation.
 The nonprofit's main responsibility is to make sure it complies with any substantiation and documentation requirements for the donations it receives.

-This is also why blanket statements in fundraising solicitations or thank you letters such as "your contribution is tax deductible" -- while they may be technically accurate and perfectly legal -- are often misleading.
+This is also why blanket statements in fundraising solicitations or thank you letters such as "your contribution is tax deductible" -- while they may be technically accurate and perfectly legal -- are misleading, particularly in light of the new tax law.
 Instead, in letters to donors you should state that your nonprofit is a Section 501(c)3 nonprofit and (if potentially true) that their gift may qualify as a charitable deduction for federal income tax purposes.
-Its also a good idea to advise donors to consult with their tax advisers or the IRS to determine whether a contribution is deductible.
-Never promise or assure a donor that it is.
+It's also a good idea to advise donors to consult with their tax advisers or the IRS to determine whether a contribution is deductible, or if they are confused about the impact of the new tax law.
+Never promise or assure a donor that a contribution is deductible.

 That said, it is never in a nonprofit's interest to lose a valuable charitable deduction because the donor didn't understand the tax rules.
 Likewise, it is not good for a donor to make a contribution thinking it will be deductible when it is not or that it will save more in taxes than it really will.
 In either case, you'll end up with a disappointed or angry donor who may decide not to make any more contributions to your nonprofit.